EduardoRFS/reason-mobile/README.md

 # ReasonML Mobile

-> 🚧 This is some heavily WIP idea / code / structure 🚧

-> ⚠️ if you need help contact me on twitter or discord ⚠️

 This repository is designed to provide some tooling to cross compile using esy to Android and iOS

 ## Requirements